 Solicitation Description: Pre-Proposal Conference UT System will hold a pre-proposal conference at 10:30 AM, Houston Time, on April 9, 2018.
 Proposers may attend the conference in one of the following two formats: in person attendance located in the One Mid-Campus Building at 7007 Bertner Ave.
 (Mid Campus Building), TX 77030 (located in the Texas Medical Center); or webinar broadcast via the Internet utilizing the "Go-to-Meeting" webinar conference service.
 Proposer should notify the UT System Contact by no later than 3:00 PM, Houston Time, on April 2, 2018, whether it will attend the Pre-Proposal Conference, by emailing the UT System Contact.
 Proposer must clearly state in which format it will attend.
-If the Proposer elects to attend the Pre-Proposal Conference in the webinar format, UT System will provide complete details and instructions (including personal computer requirements).
+If the Proposer elects to attend the Pre-Proposal Conference in personal (including personal computer requirements).
 If Proposer elects to attend the Pre-Proposal Conference in person, there will be a strict limit of two (2) individuals per Proposer